spinningtopsofdoom/ClojureWest2016/clojure_west/equality/01-equality.md

 ## We still get 10x performance boost for maps don't share any structure

-- Only Comparing two arrays
 - Current comparison has overhead due to Clojure abstractions (sequences and lookup)
+- CHAMP comparison is only comparing two arrays